 Lesson Plan - Get It!

 It's true!
-Let's learn about this amazing geographical wonder.
+Learn about this amazing geographical wonder.

-The Nile River flows more than 4,000 miles through Egypt and 10 other countries!
+The Nile River flows over 4,000 miles through Egypt and ten other countries!
 That is one long river!

 In addition to Egypt, the Nile flows through Tanzania, Rwanda, Kenya, Sudan, South Sudan, Uganda, Burundi, Ethiopia, and the Congo.

 In these typically hot and dry regions, the Nile provides an essential supply of water used for drinking, growing food, transportation, and more.
 In other words, the Nile River helps to sustain life in the regions through which it flows.

 In Egypt, the Nile runs somewhat parallel to the Red Sea, meanders around the city of Cairo and then the Great Pyramids of Giza, and finally spreads out and empties into the Mediterranean Sea.
 This area is called the Nile Delta.